lcarlaw/meso/README.md

 | Serial (1 thread)     | No      | 1959.84s               | 8022.01%            |

 ### To do:
+- [] Improve download execution for THREDDS requests
-- Figure out GR's polygon fill rules: stripes on contour-filled plots...
+- [] Figure out GR's polygon fill rules: stripes on contour-filled plots...
-- Build in automated checks for hung processes in the `run.py` driver
+- [] Build in automated checks for hung processes in the `run.py` driver
-- Change the `-s, -e, -t` times to be expected valid times instead of cycle run times?
-- Investigate Python Ray and cluster-computing
-- Support for CUDA/GPU-based calculations for further speed increases?
+- [X] Add better error logging to the download step

 ## Basic Setup Notes
 The setup here proceeds using Anaconda, as well as assuming a completely vanilla Python3 install.